thm-msror/DSAI3202_Parallel_Lab1/README1.md

 2. Design a parallel execution system
 3. Implement task distribution
 4. Create a results comparison system

+### Answer 2 (30 points)
+To support parallel maze exploration, the original single-explorer program was extended to launch and manage multiple maze explorers concurrently.
+This was achieved using Celery, a distributed task queue framework, along with RabbitMQ as the message broker and Redis as the results backend.

+1. The parallel execution system is implemented using Celery tasks (explore_task) in explorer_tasks.py.

+2. Each task creates a maze, runs the explorer without visualization (visualize=False), and returns performance statistics.

+3. The file dispatch_explorers.py schedules N=10 explorers per maze type (e.g., random, static) to run asynchronously using explore_task.delay(), enabling true concurrent execution across CPU cores or distributed machines.

+4. Celery uses RabbitMQ to queue tasks and distribute them to available worker processes.

+5. Each worker handles one maze exploration, allowing horizontal scalability.

+6. Redis is used as a result backend to store and retrieve exploration results reliably.

+7. Once all tasks are complete, the dispatch_explorers.py script performs the following:
+- Collects all results using result.get() which blocks until each task finishes.
+- Groups results by maze type (e.g., random, static) using a defaultdict.
+- Computes average statistics for each group:
+   - Average time taken
+   - Average number of moves
+   - Average number of backtracks
+   - Average moves per second
+- Identifies the best single run (i.e., explorer with the lowest number of moves).
+- Prints a summary report, helping determine which maze type and explorer performed best.
+- ![q2.png]

+**To run the parallel program `dispatch_explorers.py` follow the instructions:**
+1. Run RabbitMQ on PC cmd using the command `ssh -L 15672:localhost:15672 user@ip_address`
+2. Run `celery -A explorer_tasks --loglevel=info` in VS code terminal
+3. In Another VS code terminal run `python dispatch_explorers.py`
 ---

 ### Question 3 (10 points)